More than two decades into power, Putin’s grip on the Russian people is finally beginning to wane.

 Yasina had extra reason to pay attention to Putin’s state of mind, as her son was sentenced to eight and a half years in prison last Friday, but the president has handled the consequences of his unpopular imprisonment.
 The way is because they told the truth about war.
 Ukraine — Breaking through to a wider population.

-Veteran Kremlin pool reporter Andrei Kolesnikov confronted Putin about Yashin’s “bestial” sentence in a video that went viral.
-After lying that he didn’t, he lied that he knew nothing about the verdict.”
+Veteran Kremlin pool reporter Andrei Kolesnikov confronted Putin about Yassin’s “bestial” sentence in a video that went viral.
+Yasina said: “Unstable Putin… After lying that he didn’t know my son, he lied that he knew nothing about the verdict.”

 Putin’s distortions no longer convince domestic audiences.